 Please subscribe and join us monthly as we share impactful stories and helpful answers to commonly asked questions related to personal finance.
 If you have questions or topics of interest you’d like us to cover in an upcoming segment, please Contact Us through our website or connect with us on social media today.

-Thanks for watching, and stay tuned for the next segment of From the Orange Couch.
+Thanks for watching, and stay tuned for the next segment on ways to successfully transition into retirement.

 Hello!
 I’m Ashley Albertson, your Client Services Manager at Tull Financial Group.
 I wanted to welcome you all to our video series entitled From The Orange Couch, where we answer some of your commonly asked questions about your personal finances.
 Today, joining me is Robin Tull, our resident expert, CEO, and Founder of Tull Financial Group, with over 35 years of experience as a Certified Financial Planner.